A Botany graduate, Nithya Venkat enjoys researching and writing about topics that interest her.

 Heat three tablespoons of coconut oil in a pan.
 When the oil is heated, add a small piece of camphor to the oil.
 Massage the oil into the scalp, leave it on for half an hour and then wash off.

 Tea Tree Oil

-Do a patch test to find out if you are allergic to any of the ingredients that you are going to apply to your scalp.
-If you already know that you are allergic to any of the ingredients mentioned above do not use them on your scalp.
+Do a patch test to determine if you are allergic to any of the ingredients you will apply to your scalp.
+If you already know that you are allergic to any of the ingredients mentioned above, do not use them on your scalp.

 Dandruff in a Glance

 - dandruff is a condition of the scalp characterized by flaking of dead skin cells

 - the flakes are white or gray in color

 - dandruff can be treated with over the counter medicated shampoos

 - home remedies can also get rid of dandruff

 - contact your doctor if the condition worsens